jzabroski/Home/Tsql/README.md

 ## Partition Basics
 https://www.cathrinewilhelmsen.net/2015/04/12/table-partitioning-in-sql-server/ - excellent tutorial to share with others https://docs.microsoft.com/en-us/sql/t-sql/functions/partition-transact-sql?view=sql-server-2017 - use `SELECT $PARTITION.pfMyFunctionName(value)` to determine which partition a value would fall in.
+[USING $PARTITION TO FIND THE LAST TIME AN EVENT OCCURED](https://simonlearningsqlserver.wordpress.com/2017/02/14/using-partition-to-find-the-last-time-an-event-occured/) - go sequentially through each partition seeing if the searchable object fits into the partition.

 # Common Date Routines